Hasanchiver/TakeHomeChallenge/ReadMe.md

 Application allows users to create new, edit, and delete each entry in the table and save file to system.
 Application allows users to change theme of the application.

-Note:
-Inactive items are grayed out, but editable.
-This was a design choice because the requirements only mentioned greying out inactive items.